syncfusion-content/wpf-docs/wpf/Diagram/Page-Settings.md

 # Page Settings

 By default, Diagram's page size is decided based on the position of diagramming elements.
-However, diagram allows you to specify a particular page size and orientation by using PageSettings property of SfDiagram.
+The size and appearance of the diagram pages can be customized with help of [PageSettings](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.PageSettings.html "PageSettings") property of SfDiagram.

-* The `PageWidth` and `PageHeight` properties of `PageSettings` lets you to define the size of the page.
+* The `PageWidth` and `PageHeight` properties of `PageSettings` define the size of the page.
-* The `PageOrientation` property of `PageSettings` lets you to change the basic orientation of the pages.
+* The `PageOrientation` property of `PageSettings` used to change the page orientation to portrait or landscape.
-* Diagram also allows you to see where page breaks will happen if the diagram is printed using `ShowPageBreaks` property.
+* Page breaks is used as a visual guide to see how pages are split into multiple pages.
+The `ShowPageBreaks` property will decide on Visibility of Page breaks.

 {% tabs %}
 {% highlight xaml %}